Which Bank Is This IBAN?

 | 15-30 | 16 digits | Individual account number |

 Positions 5 through 14 together form the 8-digit sort code.
-This is the segment the tool reads to identify bank by IBAN.
 The IBAN format Poland uses is fixed at 28 characters.
 Any Polish IBAN that is shorter or longer is malformed.

 What Is a Bank Sort Code?